 The EVGA GeForce GTX 1070 is also equipped with the latest Pascal GPU technology of Nvidia.
 The card is equipped with 8 GB GDDR5 VRAM and comes pre-overclocked from the company.
 The graphics card has a compact design but the radiator is large and it needs some space in the system’s case.

-The radiator and fan is 120 mm and it keeps the temperature of the GPU under control.
 The card is also equipped with a heatsink and blower for the cooling of VRAM and VRM.

 With this high-end card, you’ll be able to play all the latest titles on maximum setting at 1440p.
 You can also play the older titles on 4K resolution.
 The card has a power consumption of 170W and it needs one 8-pin PCl Express power connector from the PSU.
 The card also features LED light and overall it depicts amazing cooling performance.